 - for schools, all staff, including teacher trainees on salaried routes (see paragraph 296), agency and third-party supply staff, even if they work for one day, (see paragraph 286) - for colleges, details of staff, including agency and supply staff providing education to children under the age of 18, and, - for independent schools, all members of the proprietor body.
-In the case of academies and free schools, this means the members and trustees of the academy trust.

-270. The minimum information that must be recorded in respect of staff members (including teacher trainees on salaried routes) is set out below.
-For agency and third-party supply staff, schools and colleges must include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, the date this confirmation was received and whether details of any enhanced DBS certificate have been provided in respect of the member of staff.87 an identity check, (identification checking guidelines can be found on the GOV.UK website)
+In the case of academies and free schools, this means the members and trustees of the academy trust. - 270.
+The minimum information that must be recorded in respect of staff members (including teacher trainees on salaried routes) is set out below.
+For agency and third-party supply staff, schools and colleges must include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, the date this confirmation was received and whether details of any enhanced DBS certificate have been provided in respect of the member of staff. - 271.
+The single central record must indicate whether the following checks have been carried out or certificates obtained, and the date on which each check was completed or certificate obtained: - an identity check, (identification checking guidelines can be found on the GOV.UK website)